Mkohm/detekt-hint/README.md

 Contributions are very much welcome and if you like the project - help me out with a :star:.
 Especially help in which rules to implement, how to implement them and how to reduce the false-positives.

 ## Currently supported detections
-- Use composition instead of inheritance - Will help developer ensure Liskov Substitution Principle is followed.
+:white_check_mark: Use composition instead of inheritance - Will help developer ensure Liskov Substitution Principle is not violated.
 Will not report if you inherit from third-party libraries.
 - (SOON) Lack Of Cohesion of Methods - Notifies you if the LCOM value is too high.

 ## Upcoming features